1893 Chicago mayoral election: Democratic convention

-Republican
+Republican nomination

-The Republican Party nominated Samuel W. Allerton.

-The Republicans had sought to recruit a top-capitalist figure of the city to face Harrison in the general election, but had failed in their attempts to persuade Philip Danforth Armour or Lyman J. Gage to run.
+The Republicans had sought to recruit a highly prominent capitalist figure of the city to face Harrison in the general election, but had failed in their attempts to persuade Philip Danforth Armour or Lyman J. Gage to run.
+The party nominated ultimately nominated Samuel W. Allerton.

-United Citizens
+United Citizens nomination

 The United Citizens party nominated former mayor DeWitt Clinton Cregier.
-The United Citizens party was founded by Chicago Daily News publisher Victor Lawson.
+United Citizens was a party that had been founded by Chicago Daily News publisher Victor Lawson.
+Cregier, who still harbored resentment over the 1891 campaign, ran in hopes of preventing a Harrison victory.

+While he ultimately received just over 3,000 votes, there was some belief that he would be a much larger factor in the election result.
+A prediction was made by the New York Times Chicago reporters shortly before the election that, while Harrison would likely win, "Cregier will [likely] poll 10,000 or 20,000 votes; enough to be a disturbing element, but not to [win]."

-Socialist Labor
+Socialist Labor Party nomination

 The Socialist Labor Party nominated Henry Ehrenpreis.

 General election

+Campaign

 The race was considered to have been one of the most rancorous in Chicago's history.
 Willis J. Abbot wrote that, "the bitterness and acrimony of the campaign exceeded anything ever known in Chicago politics."
+There was such great interest in the election, and 20,000 voters newly registered in advance of election.

 Harrison was regarded to be an underdog in the race.
 The city elite largely considered Harrison to be too liberal and believed that he allowed himself to be surrounded by corrupt associates.
 Thus, Allerton, a conservative Republican, received broad backing from the city elite and nearly all of the city's newspapers.

-In the past fourteen years (dating back to Harrison's first mayoral victory in 1879), Republicans had only won two mayoral elections.
-However, in this era, mayoral races in Chicago were still typically closely contested, and Republicans usually carried the city in national elections.
+The sole paper to back Harrison was the Chicago Times, which Harrison was the owner of.

 Michael C. McDonald attempted to reconcile with Harrison, offering Harrison his support.
 Harrison rejected his offer.
 Despite this, rumors persisted that Harrison had received McDonald's support in exchange for agreeing that, as mayor, he would provide McDonald a license to operate the Garfield Park racetrack.

-Harrison pledged that he would run an honest campaign against Allerton.

 Harrison reportedly spent $500,000 in his campaign effort.
 He benefited from a well-run campaign operation.

 Many voters believed that the charismatic Harrison was the best choice to be the "face" of the city during the World's Fair, thinking that he was the best option to serve as the city's ambassador to the world during the course of the exposition.
 Others, however, believed that Harrison's leadership style was better adapted to the past, when Chicago was a burgeoning metropolis.
 They believed that hosting the World's Fair indicated that the city had reached a stage of maturity in its development and that Harrison was ill-suited to lead the city at such a stage.